FedericoCluni/PhD_UniPG_2024/Slides/readme.txt

-Slides (Powerpoint) of the Lectures
+Slides (Powerpoint) of the Lectures and supplemental files.